04AR/go_server/README.md

 just learning to use Go by building the websocket server

-# Go WebSocket Server with Redis + SQL Backend
+# Go WebSocket Server with Redis + sqlite and postgres Backend

 🚀 A lightweight and scalable **WebSocket server written in Go** that supports **real-time synchronization** between clients.
 It uses: